-Ireland’s Energy Market is Unexpected Brexit Victim
+Ireland’s Energy Market Is Unexpected Brexit Victim

 All of Ireland’s energy interconnections with Europe run through Great Britain.
 And since the U.K. is no longer part of the EU’s internal energy market (IEM), both islands have been suffering from increased supply volatility.

-However, the problem is eight times bigger in Ireland because of the importance of electricity imports relative to the size of the grid, according to Phil Hewitt, director of EnAppSys, an energy data, consultancy and information services provider.
+However, the problem is eight times bigger in Ireland because of the significance of electricity imports relative to the size of its grid, according to Phil Hewitt, director of EnAppSys, an energy data, consultancy and information services provider.

 Ireland’s single electricity market (SEM) trades energy with the rest of Europe via two 500-megawatt interconnectors: EirGrid’s East West Interconnector between Ireland and Wales, and Mutual Energy’s Moyle Interconnector between Northern Ireland and Scotland.

-These can supply between 15 percent and 30 percent of the 3 gigawatts to 7 GW of typical demand on the SEM.
+These can supply between 15 percent and 30 percent of the 3 to 7 gigawatts of typical demand on the SEM.
 Until January, the SEM traded within the IEM via a day-ahead auction that also included the U.K., which itself has 4 GW of interconnection capacity with mainland Europe.

 Final tweaks to capacity were made through two intraday auctions between the SEM and Great Britain, and a final SEM-only auction.